 In this next article on the gut-brain axis, we address ADHD Part 2.
-Last week, we looked at ADHD and its link to the gut in ADHD Part 1.
+Last week, we looked at ADHD and its link to the gut.
+You can review that article HERE.
 This week, we explore a list of factors contributing to ADHD and specifically what you can do in the case of ADHD.

 In Functional Medicine, we like to dig deep and look for the root cause(s).
 As there is no single cause of ADHD, in FM the approach we take is to look at all the factors found in research to be influencing ADHD.

 We cannot change genetics but we can affect how genes express.
 We cannot change any prenatal events as mentioned last week such as maternal stress, poor diet, smoking or alcohol use during pregnancy and/or a low birth weight.